alonrbar/easy-template-x/README.md

 ## Scope resolution

 `easy-template-x` supports tag data scoping.
-That is, you can reference data from within deeper in the hierarchy similar to how you can reference an outer variable from within a function in JavaScript.
+That is, you can reference "shallow" data from within deeper in the hierarchy similarly to how you can reference an outer scope variables from within a function in JavaScript.

 Input template:

+(notice we are using the "Company" tag inside the "Employees" loop)

 ![input template](./docs/assets/scope-in.png?raw=true)

 Input data:

+(notice the "Company" data is declared outside the "Employees" loop, in it's so called "outer scope")

 ```javascript
 {